CAPITAL IMPROVEMENT PROGRAM

 Location: Lampson Well, Lampson Ave.

-Project Team: Butier Engineer, Inc. (Construction Manager & Project Inspector), Pacific Advanced Civil Engineering, Inc. (Engineer-of-Record), and General Contractor (TBD)
+Project Team: Butier Engineer, Inc. (Construction Manager & Project Inspector), Pacific Advanced Civil Engineering, Inc. (Engineer-of-Record), and Contractor (TBD)

 Current Status: Constructability Review